ben-ryder/jigsaw/README.md

 ## Contributions
 This project is currently open source, not open contribution.
-You're welcome to make suggestions, raise bugs and ask questions if you want but as I'm primarily developing this for myself I wouldn't really consider this project stable for general use.
+You're welcome to make suggestions, raise bugs and ask questions if you want but as I'm primarily developing this for use in my own projects I wouldn't really consider this library stable for other people as I may change things unexpectedly (although I do use semantic versioning).

 ## License
-This project is released under the [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/) license.
+This project is released under the [GNU AGPLv3 license](https://github.com/Ben-Ryder/jigsaw/blob/main/LICENSE.txt).